korewireless/Microvisor-Demo-MQTT/README.md

 You will need a Twilio account.
 [Sign up now if you don’t have one](https://www.twilio.com/try-twilio).

-You will also need a Twilio Microvisor Nucleo Development Board.
-These are currently only available to Private Beta program participants.
+You will also need a Twilio Microvisor [Nucleo Development Board](https://www.twilio.com/docs/iot/microvisor/microvisor-nucleo-development-board).
+These are currently only available to Beta Program participants: [Join the Beta](https://interactive.twilio.com/iot-microvisor-private-beta-sign-up?utm_source=github&utm_medium=github&utm_campaign=IOT&utm_content=MQTT_GitHub_Demo).

 ## Software Setup